Reviewed Date: 11/30/2022

 According to the State Library and Archives, the only media that will assure long-term survival of vital records are carbon-based ink on acid neutral paper and archival quality silver gelatin microfilm created and kept under conditions that meet archival standards.
 See Tennessee Archives Management Advisory 99-07.

-For information regarding these procedures, see the chapter in this part regarding alternative storage media.
+For information regarding these procedures, see the previous information regarding alternative storage media.

 T.C.A. § 39-16-504.